dayzongithub/dayznotes/README.md

 - If you dropped some stuff and it seems stuck in a tree you can cut down the tree to get it out again.
 - You can get stones using a sledgehamme (and probably pickaxe) on any big rock.
 - You can find some small stones on hiking trails.
+- You can get a long stick using a knife on a bush.

 ### Crafting tips